MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 **Annex D features deprecated** When the std:C++17 mode compiler switch is set, almost all Standard Library features in Annex D are marked as deprecated.
 For more information, see [Standard Library features in Annex D are marked as deprecated](#annex_d).

 **New compiler switch for extern constexpr** In earlier versions of Visual Studio, the compiler always gave a `constexpr` variable internal linkage even when the variable was marked `extern`.
-In Visual Studio version 15.5, a new compiler switch (/Zc:externConstexpr) enables correct standards-conforming behavior.
+In Visual Studio version 15.5, a new compiler switch, [/Zc:externConstexpr](build/reference/zc-externconstexpr.md), enables correct standards-conforming behavior.
 For more information, see [extern constexpr linkage](#extern_linkage).

 ## Bug fixes in Visual Studio version 15.0
 ### Copy-list-initialization